Abrahamogbedobor/azure-network-protocols/README.md

 <img src="https://i.imgur.com/5p96Ok1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Furthermore, in setting-up ICMP security rules the add button was clicked and a pop-up box appears that was used to input the necessary rules as shown.
-Notable, ICMP was set as ALLOW prior to this rule.
-Also, every other rules such as source, desrtination and service stay same except checking ICMP and changing action from allow to deny as shown above.
+Furthermore, in setting-up ICMP security rules the add button was clicked, then a pop-up box appears that was used to input the necessary rules as shown.
+Notable, ICMP was set as ALLOW prior to this rule and every other rules such as source, destination and service stay same except checking ICMP and changing action from allow to deny as shown above.
 </p>
 <br />